 Another manufacturer would help shuffle the deck towards making purpose built rally cars a new benchmark: Renault.
 In the late 1970s, the French car maker had an idea to turn a basic front-engine front wheel drive economy car into a mid-engine rear wheel drive racer.
 The Renault 5 Turbo concept was born specifically to win rallies.
 Officially homologated for Group 4 in 1980, the car got much success in rally competition especially on the French tarmac.
 It is considered as the best value rally car of its day.
 After the R5 Turbo’s immediate success, many other manufacturers were contemplating the very same “recipe” for their future rally designs.

 In the later half of the 1970s, motorsport was evidently becoming a very popular and very lucrative affair, especially after the emergence into stardom of F1 under the Formula One Constructors Association (FOCA).
 In 1978, this led the CSI sporting code governing body to “flex its muscles” and appoint new members to its executive committees in hopes to retain full control of motor racing.
-One of these leading figures was Jean-Marie Balestre; a founding member of the Fédération Française du Sport Automobile (FFSA), a French national motorsport organization that debuted in 1950, and to which he was elected its president later in 1973.
+One of these leading figures, albeit very controversial, was Jean-Marie Balestre; a founding member of the Fédération Française du Sport Automobile (FFSA), a French national motorsport organisation that debuted in 1950, and to which he was elected its president later in 1973.
 Five years later, Balestre was elected president to the CSI and wasted no time in immediately transforming it into the Fédération Internationale du Sport Automobile (FISA).
-Balestre was known for wanting things “his way” and would totally change the world of motorsport forever.
+Balestre was known for wanting things “his way” and, for good or bad, would totally change the world of motorsport forever.

 THE GOLDEN ERA IS BORN… WITH FORCEPS